ABC/R (Augmented Bolt Catch/Release) with its angled and larger top

 Ambi-Catch's paddle on different vertical planes.

 That done, we worked on the top paddle.
-While we don't use it ourselves,
+ABC/R's top paddle

 is made larger, and given a 5 degree angle at the lower 50%, and 10

-degree angle at the upper 50% cant.
+degree angle at the upper 50% cant to facilitate easier reloading techniques.
 The angled paddle makes it easier

 for the palm or thumb to access.